 This partnership addresses situations that might otherwise have been handled through the criminal justice system or in an emergency room, and it supports law enforcement by offering specialized services that help to prevent dangerous situations for the community and connect individuals who need support with university or community services.

-The program is a partnership among CSU Police Department, CSU’s Health Network (which provides mental health support for students), and UCHealth’s co-responder program – which began partnering with Fort Collins Police Services in 2018.
+The program is a partnership among CSU Police Department, CSU’s Health Network, and UCHealth’s co-responder program, which began partnering with Fort Collins Police Services in 2018.

 About the Community Support Program

-- Connects students, employees and guests with care and support during a crisis, and plan of care following the crisis
+• Connects students, employees, and guests with care and support during a crisis, and plans for follow up care through CSU and community partners.

-- Creates police and mental health collaboration with a focus on community need and partnerships
+• Establishes police and mental health collaboration with a focus on community need and partnerships.

 Need help now?

-If you or someone else needs immediate help now, please call or text 9-1-1.
+If you or someone else needs immediate help, please call or text 9-1-1.
 Tell the emergency dispatcher that there is a mental wellness concern.
 CSUPD dispatch can also be reached by calling its 24/7 non-emergency number at 970-491-6425.

 If a CSU co-responder is not available, CSUPD officers receive specialized training to help them assist someone in a mental health crisis.

-Please reference the flowsheet below to see what resources we offer and who can help provide the best service to you.
+Reference the Mental Wellness Concern flowsheet to see what resources are offered and who can help provide the best service to you.

 Additional behavioral and mental health resources for students, faculty and staff